gordon-cs/gordon-360-api/README.md

 `api/memberships/:id` Delete the membership with membership id `id`.

-### Events
-What is it?
-Resources to get information on Events from the 25Live system
-- Only confirmed events are pulled
-- Only events ending after the start of the current academic year are requested from 25Live
-- Data from 25Live is retrieved every four minutes using a cached request

-##### GET

-`api/events/chapel/:user_name` Get all events attended by a student (pulls from local database)

-`api/events/chapel/:user_name/:term` Get all events attended by a student in a specific term

-`api/events/25Live/type/:Type_ID` Get event(s) specified by a type ID (or multiple).
-A full list can be found here: https://webservices.collegenet.com/r25ws/wrd/gordon/run/evtype.xml?parent_id=9&otransform=browse.xsl
-Multiple types or events are separated by a '$'

-`api/events/25Live/:Event_ID` Get event(s) specified by one or multiple Event_ID.
-Event IDs can be found in the url or resources in a 25Live request in a browser.
-Multiple types or events are separated by a '$'

-`api/events/25Live/All` Returns all events in 25Live under predefined categories.

-`api/events/25Live/CLAW` Returns all events in 25Live with Category_ID = 85 (CL&W Credit approved)

-### Activities
-What is it?
-Resource that represents some activity - such as a club, ministry, leadership program, etc.

-##### GET

-`api/activities` Get all the activities.

-`api/activities/:id` Get the activity with activity code `id`.

-`api/activities/session/:id` Get the activity offered during the session with session code `id`.

-`api/activities/session/:id/types` Get the different activity types among the activities offered during the session with session code `id`.

-`api/activities/{sessionCode}/{id}/status` Get the status of an activity (either open or closed), which indicates whether or not new members can be added to the activity for this session.

-`api/activities/open` Get all the open activities for the current session.

-`api/activities/:id/open` Get only the open activities for which a given user (identified by their user `id`) is the group admin.

-`api/activities/closed` Get all the closed activities for the current session.

-`api/activities/:id/closed` Get only the closed activities for which a given user (identified by their user `id`) is the group admin.

-##### PUT

-`api/activities/:id/session/{sess_cde}/close` Close out an activity for a given session (this is like confirming the final roster of an activity for a given session.

-`api/activities/:id/session/{sess_cde}/open` Reopen an activity for a given session.

-`api/activities/:id` Edit activity information for the club with activity code `id`.

-`api/activities/:id/private/:p` Update a given activity to private or not private with boolean value `p`.
-The `id` parameter is the activity id.

 ### Membership Requests
 What is it?
 Resource that represents a person's application/request to join an activity group.